Modern Slavery Statement

 Looking forward

-This statement has been approved by the board of directors of ADM (Group) Limited on 1 February 2022.
+This statement has been approved by the board of directors of ADM (Group) Limited on 21 August 2023.

 This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out steps taken by ADM (Group) Limited and the other relevant group companies during year ending 31 March 2021 to prevent modern slavery and human trafficking in its business and supply chains.
+It sets out steps taken by ADM (Group) Limited and the other relevant group companies during year ending 31 December 2022 to prevent modern slavery and human trafficking in its business and supply chains.
 References to ‘us’, ‘our’, or ‘we’ are to ADM (Group) Limited and its subsidiaries.